 Democratic Republic of Congo

-Handicap International promotes the full inclusion of people with disabilities in society, and is campaigning for children with disabilities to have access to education, especially girls.
-The organisation also supports Congolese organisations that defend the rights of people with disabilities.
+Humanity & Inclusion promotes the full inclusion of people with disabilities in society, and is campaigning for children with disabilities to have access to education - especially girls.
+The organisation also supports Congolese organisations that advance the rights of people with disabilities.

 In the Democratic Republic of Congo, access to quality health care is problematic for most of the country’s inhabitants.

-This country, which is the second-largest nation in Africa, is ranked 176 out of 188 countries in the Human Development Index (HDI).
-The seriously dilapidated state of the country’s roads and sanitary facilities, and the extreme poverty afflicting the majority of its inhabitants, have significant consequences in terms of health.
+This country, the second-largest nation in Africa, is ranked 176 out of 188 countries in the human development index (HDI).
+The seriously dilapidated state of the country’s roads and sanitary facilities, and the extreme poverty afflicting the majority of its inhabitants have significant consequences in terms of health.
 The problems affect the whole of this vast country.

 In addition, for more than fifteen years now, the Democratic Republic of Congo has been destabilised by an alarming humanitarian crisis, which affected more than 7.3 million people in 2016, of which 6.9 million need emergency aid, including 4.2 million children.
 This crisis is the result of a decades-long unstable local and regional security situation, mainly affecting the country’s eastern provinces.
 Over the years, multiple armed conflicts and intercommunity violence have left the population highly vulnerable.
 New conflicts broke out in 2017 affecting previously untouched provinces, such as the Kasai region and Tanganyika.
 This has severely disrupted the transport of humanitarian aid.

 The DRC is also regularly affected by epidemics (cholera etc.), increased exposure to natural disasters and widespread poverty and insecurity.
 There have also been large population movements both within the country and of refugees from neighbouring countries.